427 Elliott Hall

 Gary and Elspeth Coats SBA Student Involvement Endowed Scholarship: This $1,000 scholarship is to encourage participation in a variety of university activities.
 Applicants must be enrolled full-time in the SBA taking a minimum of 12 credit hours per semester, be active in a variety of Oakland University activities, and have a minimum cumulative GPA of 3.0.

 Gerald and Lisa Kearns Finish-Line Scholarship: This $1,000 scholarship is awarded to an undergraduate student majoring in decision & information sciences, in good academic standing.
-Student must have achieved 95% of course work towards graduation, have a 3.0 to 3.5 OU GPA, and demonstrated financial need.
+Student must have achieved 95 percent of coursework towards graduation, have a 3.0 to 3.5 OU GPA, and demonstrated financial need.

 Gerald M. and Tracy C. Nanni Accounting and Finance Scholarship: This $1,250 scholarship (applied to OU tuition) is awarded to an undergraduate accounting or finance major or a Master of Accounting (MAcc) student who has exhibited a combination of outstanding academic performance and demonstrated financial need.

 Grizzlies Get It Done Scholarship: This $1,500 scholarship is awarded to an undergraduate student in the School of Business Administration in good academic standing.
-The student must demonstrate financial need, must have achieved 95% of course work towards graduation, and have a 3.0 to 3.5 OU GPA.
+The student must demonstrate financial need, must have achieved 95 percent of coursework towards graduation, and have a 3.0 to 3.5 OU GPA.

-Helander Social Impact and Completion Scholarship: This $1,000 scholarship is awarded to an undergraduate student pursuing a degree within the School of Business Administration, having achieved 95% of course work towards graduation, and a minimum GPA of 3.0.
+Helander Social Impact and Completion Scholarship: This $1,000 scholarship is awarded to an undergraduate student pursuing a degree within the School of Business Administration, having achieved 95 percent of coursework towards graduation, and a minimum GPA of 3.0.
 Candidates must submit an essay highlighting activity participated in that work towards making an impact for others.
 Details about personal aspirations for future opportunities to help others are encouraged.

 Independent Bank Completion Scholarship: This $2,500 scholarship is awarded to an undergraduate student in the School of Business Administration.
 The student must have achieved 95% of course work towards graduation.
 The student must reside in Oakland, Macomb, Livingston or Lapeer County.
 The student must also be eligible for the Pell Grant.